bokeh/bokeh/examples/app/pivot/README.md

 * Filters: Each column can be used to filter data with checkboxes.
 After selecting Filters, you must press the Update Filters button to apply the filters
 * Update Filters: This is used for updating the charts once filters have been changed
-* Plot adjustments: Make additional modifications to the chart type, size, x-axis/y-axis limits and scale, etc.
+* Plot Adjustments: Make additional modifications to the chart type, size, x-axis/y-axis limits and scale, etc.
 * Download csv: This will download the data you are viewing (after applying filters, aggregation, etc.) into a csv file in the downloads/ folder
 * Export config to URL: Clicking this will take the widget configurations and dump them into the URL address bar.
 You can use this URL